MichaelCurrin/dev-cheatsheets/cheatsheets/other/glossary.md

 Term | Description
 ---  | ---
 Coder | This most literally writing code.
 Coder doesn't appear as a title of job.
 It is also a broad term, including people who like to code but aren't IT professionals.
-Programmer or computer programmer | A broad term.
-Developer | A broad term.
+Programmer or developer | A broad term for someone who writes uses code to build something.
+From a script or program to a larger application or website.
+More old-fashioned - "computer programmer".
 Web developer | This kind of person likely knows HTML, CSS and JS.
 They might just do the frontend.
 Or they might also do backend like APIs and databases, which are integral for many websites even though users don't seem these parts directly.
 Software engineer | In some cases, developer and engineer are used interchangeably.
 But "engineer" does have a different meaning.
 While a programmer or developer executes a design to build something, an engineer designs a solution and considers the architecture and then builds the solution.